Hazelcast Viridian Hello World

 Summary

-You learned how to connect to a cluster and use SQL to query data in the cluster.
+You learned how to connect to a cluster and use SQL in a CLC shell to query data in the cluster.

 Next Steps